Is Chocolate Good for You? Check Out These Benefits...

 This liquor consists of both cocoa butter and cocoa solids.
 Cocoa butter is mostly fat.
 And the solids, used to make cocoa powder, contain minerals, fiber, and a ton of antioxidants.
 In general, chocolate bars and the like are made by mixing cocoa liquor with cocoa butter and some form of sweetener.
 And the percentage of cocoa liquor used is what determines how “dark” the chocolate is.

 Cocoa powder is used to flavor many foods and beverages.
 However, how the cocoa powder is processed is important.
 Natural, unsweetened cocoa powder is best.
-And what you’ll find in my Protein Powders and Collage Shakes.
+And what you’ll find in my protein powders and collagen shakes.

 On the other hand, alkalized cocoa powder (a.k.a.
 Dutch processed) is chemically treated to alter its pH for certain culinary purposes.
 Essentially, it changes the color and makes it less bitter.
 However, the alkalizing process also diminishes the powder’s nutritional profile.